woocommerce/qit-documentation/docs/environment/environment-variables.md

 ```

 Your tests and plugin code can now reference `API_URL` and `API_KEY` from `process.env` or `getenv`, enabling staging endpoint tests without changing code.

-## Next steps

-- [Creating Config Files](./creating-config-files.md): Combine environment variables with config files for a fully parameterized setup.
-- [Tunneling](./tunnel.md): Use environment variables to pass tokens or credentials to a custom tunneling solution.
-- [Advanced Usage](../advanced-usage/scripting.md): Explore scripting and CI integration, where environment variables can drive dynamic test configurations.